GHB Detox & Addiction Treatment, Side Effects, Withdrawal & Timeline

 GHB Side Effects

 GHB is produced naturally in the body as a metabolite of the inhibitory neurotransmitter GABA in small amounts.
 (GABA/Gamma-aminobutyric acid – a naturally occurring amino acid that works as a neurotransmitter in your brain)

 Though its mechanism of activity isn’t entirely clear, the molecule itself may have some action as a GABA-B receptor agonist.
 When consumed as a drug, the intoxicating influences of GHB may be challenging to distinguish from those of other CNS depressant substances.
 GHB has a range of short-term effects.
 Often lasting between 2-4 hours, and these may include:

 - Reduced anxiety

 - Increased sociability

-Although some users see the intoxicating effects of GHB as pleasing, it can be a hazardous substance.
-The range between safe and toxic is minimal, and there is no antidote for GHB overdose.
+Although some users see the intoxicating effects of GHB drug as pleasing, it can be a hazardous substance.
+The range between safe and toxic is minimal, and there is no antidote for GHB drug overdose.
 Furthermore, at large doses, GHB can result in a variety of hazardous side effects, including:

 - Memory Loss

 - Respiratory Depression